Skip to content

 The result is shown in the graph below.
 It has the same performance as shown in gluonTS website.
 We can see the historical pattern is effectively learned as manifested in its forecast.
 Next, you will see how to easily apply this model on a more realistic data in M5 forecasting task.

-M5 Forecasting dataset¶
+M5 Forecasting dataset

 This demonstration is based on the Kaggle M5 Forecasting competition.
 The dataset contains 42,840 hierarchical time-series data of the unit sales of Walmart retail goods.
 “Hierarchical” here means that we can aggregate the data from different perspectives, including item level, department level, product category level, and state level.
 Also for each item, we can access information about its price, promotions, and holidays.
 As well as sales data from Jan 2011 all the way to June 2016.

-we aggregate the sales by week to train and predict at a coarser granularity, which focues on only the active data.
+Note.
+In the original M5 forecasting data, the time series data is very sparse containing many zero values.
+These zero can be seen as inactive data.
+So we aggregate the sales by week to train and predict at a coarser granularity, which focues on only the active data.
 To also predict for the inactive data, another model may be needed to be combined.
 The data aggration is done with a python script m5_data_coarse_grain.py.
-This script will create weekly_xxx.csv
+This script will create weekly_xxx.csv files representing weekly data in the dataset directory you specify.

-DeepAR model¶
+DeepAR model

 DeepAR forecasting algorithm is a supervised learning algorithm for forecasting scalar (one-dimensional) time series using recurrent neural networks (RNN).
 Unlike traditional time series forecasting models, DeepAR estimates the future probability distribution instead of a specific number.
 In retail businesses, probabilistic demand forecasting is critical to delivering the right inventory at the right time and in the right place.
 Therefore, we choose the sales data set in the real scene as an example to describe how to use the timeseries package for forecasting.